minosg/picrypt/README.md

 same for each user, (ifdefs) and the repeated char can be unique for every user, it makes this attack more time consuming.

 * If it can be cracked why bother?

--Everything can be cracked, especially a system containing the lock and the key under the same unprotected space.
+ - Everything can be cracked, especially a system containing the lock and the key under the same unprotected space.
 There is a reason Raspbery Pi's are not used in production projects.
 Unless there is a contained read proteted flash memory it is impossible to hide something on an SD card.
 That being said, if the effort of cracking something is greater than the payout, attackers will not be bothered.
 Misplacing an SD card with your personal project protected by the tool will most likely get it formatted and used to store  kitty pictures from the internet.
 Just try not to loose it at an infosec convention...

 * How can I protect my sensitive variable names?